 Such a city deserves to be experienced authentically, local life included.
-Follow Plum Guide as we’ll lead you through the best neighbourhoods to stay in Venice and make your vacation unforgettable.
+Follow us as we lead you through the best areas to stay in Venice and make your vacation unforgettable.

 Santa Croce is one of the six sestieri (districts) of Venice and one of its oldest neighbourhoods.
 The area is rife with history, from the ghost of philosopher Giordano Bruno haunting Palazzo Mocenigo to the not-so-secret crypt under the Church of San Simeone Piccolo, just in front of the train station.

 Being the hub of all public transport, Santa Croce is a perfect area to stay in for families with toddlers or for those visitors who either can’t or don’t fancy walking.
 Here you will find Venezia Santa Lucia train station, Piazzale Roma bus station and the imbarcaderi (water bus stops) for most ferry lines.

 Enjoy your stay in one of our beautiful homes, just a few steps from local bacari (Venetian bars) or, if needed, your “local” Burger King”.